revisit-studies/reVISit-studies.github.io/documentation.md

 - To run locally, run ```yarn serve```.
 - Navigate to http://localhost:8080 to a view demo studies.

-**Note:** The default data store for the ReVISit framework is [Firebase](http://firebase.google.com).
+**Note:** The ReVISit framework uses [Firebase](http://firebase.google.com) as its default data store.
 To connect to a Firebase instance:
 - Navigate to http://localhost:8080 and click on any demo study
 - Press [Ctrl + Shift + i] to view the browser console.
 - Copy the debug token from the console.